wzhang109/state-coordination/README.md

 ## Limitations

 This repository uses synthetic data.
 Coefficients, plots, and output tables should not be interpreted substantively.
 The repository is intended to demonstrate reproducible project structure, transparent documentation, and a workflow for scaling measurement while preserving human oversight.

+The event-study coefficients and plots in outputs/ are still generated from synthetic data only; the real pilot batch in data/real_* has not yet been run through the quantitative pipeline.